Available Financial Aid

 4. Check your My.LSSU: Anchor Access account regularly for updates and required documents.

 Other Aid Sources

 Alternative loans are not Federal loans.
-All students may be eligible for Federal aid.
-Federal loans with fixed interest rates of 6.8% or less are available to students and families at all income levels.
-LSSU recommends that students borrow their maximum eligibility in Federal loans before applying for alternative loans because Federal loans generally have better terms, conditions and borrower benefits than alternative loans.
-The maximum annual limit for Federal loans is: $5500 Freshman, $6500 Sophomore, $7500 Junior/Senior dependent students.
-Independent students may be eligible for an additional $4000 or $5000.
-File a FAFSA at www.fafsa.gov to apply for federal financial aid including federal loans.
+All students may be eligible for some type of Federal aid.
+Federal student loans with fixed interest rates of 4.66% (2014-2015) are available to students at all income levels.
+LSSU recommends that students borrow their maximum eligibility in Federal loans before applying for alternative loans because Federal loans generally have better terms, conditions and borrower benefits.
+Please complete a FAFSA (Free Application for Federal Student Aid) in order to utilize all of your potential federal aid eligibility before considering an alternative loan.

-Another Federal loan option is the Parent PLUS loan for dependent students.
-This loan is available to parents at 7.9% fixed interest.
-The PLUS loan limit is the cost of attendance less other financial aid.
+Another Federal loan option is the Parent PLUS loan dependent students.
+This loan is available to parents at a 7.21% (2014-2015) fixed interest rate.
+The maximum PLUS loan amount is the cost of attendance minus any other financial aid.